carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 This point is further illustrated by the distributions / data clouds we see with the TotalBsmtSF predictor.
 The type of basement finish may change the relationship between TotalBsmtSF and SalePrice.
 If we fit a regression model that accounts for this interaction, the model will follow a linear pattern for each distribtuion separately.
 Similarly, certain outliers may stem from other predictors having interactions/relationships with one another.
 When searching for outliers, it is important to consider such multivariate interactions.

 ### Fitting all predictors
-Let's assume all predictors in the Ames housing dataset are related to at least some extent to sale price, and fit a multivariate regression model using all continuous predictors.
+Let's assume all predictors in the Ames housing dataset are related to sale price to some extent and fit a multivariate regression model using all continuous predictors.

 ```python